Chart Color Schemes

 Recent residential development output has been above average within Bundaberg East - Kalkie when compared nationally

-Bundaberg East - Kalkie has approved approximately 27 residential properties annually.
-Over the past five financial years, from FY-21 to FY-25138 homes were approved, with an additional 16 approved in FY-26 so far.
-On average, 1.8 people moved to the area per dwelling built over these five years, indicating a balanced supply and demand.
-However, this has moderated to 0.8 people per dwelling over the past two financial years, suggesting an improved balance.
+Bundaberg East - Kalkie has seen approximately 27 dwelling approvals annually.
+Over the past five financial years, from FY-21 to FY-25, around 138 homes were approved, with an additional 16 approved in FY-26 so far.
+On average, about 1.8 new residents arrived per year for each new home over these five years.
+However, this has moderated to 0.8 people per dwelling over the past two financial years.

-The average construction value of new properties is $371,000.
-This year, commercial approvals totaling $16.5 million have been registered, reflecting steady investment activity in the area.
-Compared to the rest of Queensland, Bundaberg East - Kalkie has about three-quarters the building activity per person.
+The average construction cost value of new homes is $371,000.
+In FY-26, commercial approvals totaling $16.5 million have been registered.
+Compared to the rest of Queensland, Bundaberg East - Kalkie has about three-quarters the rate of new dwelling approvals per person.

 Frequently Asked Questions - Development